-Bitcoin is essentially its own payment network, held electronically and independently of any central bank or government.42 This network creates a blockchain of every Bitcoin transaction without a central server or intermediary.43 Within the entertainment industry, Bitcoin could be used for payment without the use of an intermediary.44 Moreover, blockchain could be used to securely track and manage copyright-related rights, contracts, and licenses for music, videos, software, and publications at a lower cost.45
+Bitcoin is essentially its own payment network, held electronically and independently of any central bank or government.
+This network creates a blockchain of every Bitcoin transaction without a central server or intermediary.
+Within the entertainment industry, Bitcoin could be used for payment without the use of an intermediary.
+Moreover, blockchain could be used to securely track and manage copyright-related rights, contracts, and licenses for music, videos, software, and publications at a lower cost.
+The contracts of the cost of the cost

 Several platforms already use blockchain to provide direct payments to musicians.46 For example, PeerTracks uses blockchain technology to create an "artist equity trading system."47 PeerTracks relies on the SounDAC48 blockchain, a global ledger specifically engineered for the music industry, to manage copyrights and payment mechanisms.
-49 SounDAC is completely owned and controlled by the copyright holders using the platform.50 Copyright holders upload their content through the SounDAC's Rights
+49 SounDAC is completely owned and controlled by the copyright holders using the platform.
+50 Copyright holders upload their content through the SounDAC's Rights